What are native plants?

 To enjoy beautiful, hardy plants!
 Natives thrive in our local climate and soil and have natural defenses to plant diseases, harmful insects, and other pests.

 To save time and money!
-Well-adapted to local conditions, natives require less water and fertilizer than non-natives, and are less likely to need pesticides.
+Well-adapted to local conditions, natives thrive on their own without the need to water, fertilize, and apply pesticides.

 To bring in the birds and butterflies!
 Natives provide essential food, shelter, and nesting sites for native wildlife.

 To improve water quality!
-Hold soil in place, increase infiltration of rainwater into the ground, and filter pollutants from our water.
-Since natives need less fertilizer, they help reduce the quantity of fertilizer that stormwater can carry into our waterways and the Barnegat Bay.
+Native plants hold soil in place, increase infiltration of rainwater into the ground, and filter pollutants from our water.
+Since they grow well without the application of fertilizers and pesticides, they help reduce these sources of pollution that stormwater can carry into our rivers and bay.

 How can we choose the best plants for our yards?